Jparl0/Jparl0/README.md

 --------------------------------------------------

 Recent Projects

+Holistic Health Handbook: A comprehensive educational website encompassing evidence-based strategies to guide users to have more awareness/control over the Dimensions of Wellness.
+Made as a passion-project for a free guide to improve public health and reduce injury, illness, stress etc.

 Canasta Clash: A single page web application describing the classic rules for the game of Canasta and some personal variants that make the game more enjoyable for myself and my family!